-Rebecca Engle is a local nurse, wife and mother whose life changed in an instant and who is still waiting for answers nearly three months after a devastating crash caused by a suspected drunk driver.
+Rebecca Engle is a local nurse, wife and mother whose life changed in an instant and who is still waiting for answers nearly three months after a devastating crash caused by a drunk driver.

 “It’s almost three months since the accident.
 Why hasn’t there been an arrest made?
 We’ve been told that an arrest warrant may be issued next week.
 But it’s time.
 It’s time for justice,” Gary Lesser said.